NBN outages and service status in Toogoolawah, Queensland

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Toogoolawah, State of Queensland
+NBN Issues Reports Near Toogoolawah, Queensland

 Latest outage, problems and issue reports in Toogoolawah and nearby locations: